nullabork/talkbot/README.md

 -   node js - v18
 -   git
--   python - https://www.python.org/downloads/ - v2.7.\* is required ... maybe

 ## Install, setup and run

 1. Clone this respository
     - `git clone https://github.com/nullabork/talkbot talkbot`
     - `git
-2. Copy `config/auth.example` to `config/auth.json` and put in your discord app key.
+2. Duplicate the `auth.example` file in the `config` directory and rename the new file to `auth.json` edit the file and paste in your discord app key.
     - To learn how to setup a discord app and get this token [go here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
 3. Setup your prefered API provider - Google, Amazon AWS Polly or Azure or any combination of those.
     - GOOGLE: To learn how to setup your Google API credentials [go here](https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries)